-We currently operate in one reportable segment which represents our core business of offering Dealers financing programs and related products and services that enable them to sell vehicles to consumers regardless of their credit history.
+We currently operate in one reportable segment which represents our core business of offering financing programs that enable Dealers to sell vehicles to consumers regardless of their credit history.
 For information regarding our one reportable segment and related entity wide disclosures, see Note 15 to the consolidated financial statements.